dokwork/feline-theme/README.md

 ## Motivation

 I'm glad to use the [feline.nvim](https://github.com/feline-nvim/feline.nvim) plugin.
-This is a very powerful and useful plugin for configuring the neovim statusline.
+This is a very powerful and useful plugin for configuring the neovim status line.
 But for my taste, the final configuration usually looks a little bit cumbersome and messy.
-I prefer to separate an implementation of components and their composition.
+I prefer to separate an implementation of the components and their composition.
 Also, I think that not only providers deserve being reusable, but icons and highlights too.

+For example, `feline` has the provider of the git branch.
+That provider can also return an icon depending on the state of the current git working directory.
+But how about highlighting, which can depend on the git state too?
+Unfortunately, you have to specified it additionally and can't inherit it.
+So, my idea is being able to share between users reusable libraries of the components or their properties, such as providers, icons, or highlights, and apply the most interesting or helpful of them to your own configuration.
+Or share a complete status line configuration with customization, instead of copy-past it from the different sources.

 Of course, resolving providers, icons, highlights, or whole components has a performance penalty.
-But first, the penalty is not so big, and second, I'm ready to sacrifice performance for the sake of clarity.
+But first, the penalty is not significant, and second, I'm ready to sacrifice a little performance for the sake of clarity.
+Finally, this project is more the proof of concept, instead of the final solution, and currently **is under develop**.

 ## TODO

  - Add more documentation